Skip to main content

 currency = self.cache.load_currency("USD") # Loads currency data for USD

-NautilusTrader’s Cache can also store and retrieve custom data types in addition to built-in market data and trading objects.
-You can keep any user-defined data you want to share between system components (mostly Actors / Strategies).
+The Cache can also store and retrieve custom data types in addition to built-in market data and trading objects.
+Use it to share any user-defined data between system components, primarily actors and strategies.

 # Call this code inside Strategy methods (`self` refers to Strategy)